-Swimming has been referenced in ancient texts and cave paintings from the Mediterranean to Mesoamerica.
-The British popularized swimming as a sport in the early 1800s, and in the late 1800s, it became an Olympic event.
+Swimming has been referenced in old texts and cave paintings from the Mediterranean to Mesoamerica.
+The British popularized swimming as a sport in the early 1800s, and the late 1800s, it became an Olympic event.

-Swimming and a Ketogenic diet can help make your diet even more effective.
+The Keto diet in combination with swimming can help make your diet even more effective.

 Swimming can offer a low impact and anti-inflammatory benefits.

-Swimming makes you hungry, but high-fat diet like the keto diet will help keep you satiated.
+Swimming makes you hungry, but a high-fat diet like the keto diet will help keep you satiated.

 Swimming has been associated with an increased appetite level compared to other forms of cardio.
 For someone trying to lose weight, this could be a challenge because of the long-term success of a weight loss program is dependent on sustainability.
 In other words, if you’re on a restricted-calorie diet (because you’re trying to lose weight), it’s going to be hard to sustain your new weight on those same limited calories.
 Plus, you’ll likely be lethargic, which isn’t fun for anyone.
 Fortunately, studies show that in obese adults, LCHF diets can be very effective in reducing hunger cravings.

 ARE THERE ANY HIGH-FAT SUPPLEMENTS FOR ON-THE-GO ATHLETES?